Phoenix Arizona Temple: History

 On August 17, 2010, the redesign was submitted to the city of Phoenix for preliminary approval.
 A meeting for neighbors of the temple was held that same day.
 The redesigned structure is 30 feet high with a 90-foot spire.
 This met the 30-feet zoning limit on building heights, and the total height is 9 feet lower than the previously proposed design.

 Ronald A. Rasband, then of the Presidency of the Seventy, presided at a small groundbreaking ceremony held on June 4, 2011.
-A public open house was held from October 10 to November 1, 2014.
-The temple was formally dedicated on November 16, 2014, by Thomas S. Monson, and ended up being the last one he dedicated before his death.
+After construction was completed, a public open house was held from October 10 to November 1, 2014.
+The temple was dedicated on November 16, 2014, by church president Thomas S. Monson, and ended up being the last one he dedicated before his death in early 2018.

-In 2020, the Phoenix Arizona Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's others, the Phoenix Arizona Temple was closed for a time in response to the COVID-19 pandemic.

+Design and architecture

+The building has desert-inspired architecture, and traditional Latter-day Saint temple design.
+Designed by CCBG Architects, its architecture reflects both the cultural heritage of Arizona and its spiritual significance to the church.

+The temple is on a 5.19-acre plot, with surrounding landscaping including three fountains, as well as desert trees and shrubs.
+These elements are designed to provide a tranquil setting that enhances the sacred atmosphere of the site.

+The structure stands one story tall, constructed with precast integral colored concrete panels.
+The exterior has carved detailing, especially on the tower that supports the angel Moroni statue.

+The interior has “an aloe stalk motif, designs of desert tree leaves, terracotta and turquoise designs, and other earth tones that reflect the desert landscape of the area.”
+The temple includes two instruction rooms, four sealing rooms, and a baptistry, each designed for ceremonial use.

+The design has symbolic elements representing the natural landscapes of Arizona, to provide deeper spiritual meaning to the temple's appearance and function.
+Symbolism is important to church members and includes the river-inspired fountains, which represent “life-giving water in the arid landscape.”

+Temple presidents

+The church's temples are directed by a temple president and matron, each serving for a term of three years.
+The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

+Serving from 2014 to 2017, the first president of the Phoenix Arizona Temple was Russell S. Gilliland, with Karen J. Gilliland serving as matron.
+As of 2024, Paul D. Sorensen is the president, with Julienne K. Sorensen as matron.